How much lesson planning am I required to do?

 For example, you might be required to use a set pro forma to plan lessons, or submit a set amount of lesson plans each term as part of the appraisal process.

-Expectations will differ from school-to-school with some schools having very few expectations at all.
-As an employee of your school will have to abide by its policies and procedures otherwise you could be subjected to the disciplinary process.
+Expectations will differ from school to school with some schools having very few expectations at all.
+As an employee, you will have to abide by your school’s policies and procedures otherwise you could be subjected to the disciplinary process.